-Superfast broadband is anything above 24 Mbps and Ultrafast is anything over 100Mbps.
+Superfast broadband is anything above 24 Mbps and Ultrafast broadband is anything over 100Mbps.
 There are two options for ultrafast broadband: G Fast and Fibre to the Premise (FTTP.)

 Openreach announced last year that they would be rolling out G Fast in 17 locations, and be available in 10 million homes by 2020.